Logiqx/gps-details/docs/devices/garmin/watches/README.md

 ### Sources

 Most of the information has been gleaned from watch reviews, disassembly / teardown photos, testing and / or deduction.

+Notes about the GNSS product numbers inside FIT files can be found on another page, available via this [link](../chipsets/products.md).

 Chipsets for the very oldest watches have been determined using a variety of sources, including [fellrnr.com](https://fellrnr.com/wiki/GPS_Accuracy-summary) and [test results](https://www.dropbox.com/sh/psdyxm93y2m12j3/AABNlbBRsF2E3edvzqnnMPC4a?dl=0&preview=Test+Results+-+All+Watches.xlsx) by Mark Gee.